docker/awesome-compose/nginx-nodejs-redis/README.md

-## Compose sample application

-### Node.js application with Nginx proxy and a Redis database
+## Node.js application with Nginx proxy and a Redis database

 Project structure:
 ```